kchevali/CppGuide/README.md

 3) Change directory to the folder of the file.
 4) Compile the file with this command: `gcc FILENAME.c -o FILENAME`.
     - Example: `gcc hello_world.c -o hello_world`
-5) Run the file with this command: `./FILENAME.exe`.
+5) Run the file with this command: `./FILENAME`.
     - Example: `./hello_world`
-6) Your terminal should output: `Hello World!`.
+6) Your terminal should now run!
 If you have errors, try step 1 again or otherwise get ready to learn the most frustating element of programming: DEBUGGING!
    Good luck:).

 ### Commenting
 - Comments are sections in your code that do NOT run, but explains things.